lab-cosmo/librascal/README.md

 pip install numpy scipy ase cpplint sphinx sphinx_rtd_theme breathe
 ```

-* To make development documentation: first enable the documentation building with ccmake, then
+* To make development documentation: first enable the documentation building
+with ccmake, you also need the `docutils` python package, then
 ```Shell
 cd build
 ccmake ..